emanuxd11/LDTS-project/docs/README.md

 **Problem in Context:**

-Since we wanted to have a game that implementes independently the objects in the game, the entety that manipulates them and the way the game is shown to the user, we realized that we would need to implement a specific arquitecture for our game.
+Since we wanted to have a game that implements independently the objects in the game, the entity that manipulates them and the way the game is shown to the user, we realized that we would need to implement a specific architecture for our game.

 **The Pattern:**